itscodenation/curriculum-15-16/units/9-HTML2/sessions/3-project-aboutMe/README.md

 ###Introduction to New Material ("I Do")

-Today you are going to bild a 4 page site about yourself.
+Today, you are going to build a 4-page site about yourself.
 You are welcome to use the site you created in the last two lessons to get yourself started (Cloud 9 workspace called "link-practice").

 Your website must have:

 * A homepage (can also be your "About Me")
-* Three other relevant pages.
-Suggestions include: photos, contact me, projects/portfolio, etc.
+* At least 3 other relevant pages (Suggestions include: photos, contact me, projects/portfolio, etc.)

 ####Wireframing